PavlikBender/BenderDeck/README_EN.md

 ### Settings Menu
 ![](/Screenshots/D2.png)

-1. Action "Add Button" adds an empty button to the button grid.
+1. Action "Add button" adds an empty button to the button grid.
 2. Adjusting the number of columns in the button grid.
 3. Property enabling the application to stay on top of all windows.
 4. Setting the current language of the application - English and Russian languages are supported.